Oysters in New York City: Billion Oyster Project

 Started in 1994 by Murray Fisher and Pete Malinowski, the Billion Oyster Project set to return oysters back to New York Harbor.
 The program was designed to, at first, use artificial reefs to let young oysters - or spat - attach to and grow.
 In 2015, the Project started the Shell Collection Program, collecting used shells from oyster, clams, and scallops donated by restaurants in New York City.
 The shells provide hard surface and are rich in calcium carbonate, a perfect environment for the baby oysters to grow.

 Community oyster reef installation in Coney Island Creek, Brooklyn.

 The Project has fifteen locations around the Five Boroughs where they've established “field stations" where the Project or partner organizations bring in students or community programs to educate the public about their efforts.
-Locations includ Bayswater Point State Park, Brooklyn Bridge Park, Governors Island, and Soundview Reefs at the mouth of the Bronx River.
+Locations include Bayswater Point State Park, Brooklyn Bridge Park, Governors Island, and Soundview Reefs at the mouth of the Bronx River.
 They also have restoration sites at Lemon Creek Park, Mario Cuomo Bridge, and SUNY Maritime College.